latex3/latex3/l3in2e/readme-dev.txt

     make sourcedoc

-Note that source3.pdf does not include the modules' implementation source code; therefore, `source3.pdf` is a rough subset (plus index) of the complete set of typeset module PDFs.
+Note that source3.pdf does not include the modules' implementation source code; therefore, source3.pdf is a rough subset (plus index) of the complete set of typeset module PDFs.

-To generate `source3.pdf` and each module documentation, run
+To generate `source3.pdf` and the documentation for each module, run

     make alldoc